mastercode-dev/laravel-class-standards/README.md

 With that in mind, this package was built to share a line of thought and help better organize your projects in Laravel.

-Initially only written tips will be made.
-Subsequently, the package will also validate your project.
+Initially only the written tips will be made and, later, the package will also validate your project.